pkrasam/mm-aave-fluid-delegate/README.md

 At a high level, I want to explore the possibility of building a **SuperApp** that enables a `depositor` to stream money to a `borrower`.

-To make this happen, I have chosen to protocols:
+To make this happen, I have chosenn the following protocols:

 **Superfluid** for its streaming money feature.

 **Aave** for its credit delgation feature.

 ## Userflow